My Futuristic Past

 I think writers will continue to occur but technology and its trivia will cause us to lose something, just as we lost something when we lost the classical education.
 We write worse because we cannot write classical prose.
 Yet classical prose is useless for describing the world of 2012, the world that is there – ready to buzz – in your pocket or bag.

 Our perceptions outrun the sedentary sentence by much too much; just as we listen to mp3s to hear what an album would sound like were we actually to sit down and listen to it, so we skim-read the classic books to get a sense of what they would be like were we to sit down and dwell on them.

-Readers more accustomed to screens – web pages, iPhone displays – will scan a page of text for its contents, rather than experience it in a There was no armed rebellion against Margaret Thatcher, and even if there had been it would not have involved laser guns. gradual linear top-left to bottom-right way.
+Readers more accustomed to screens – web pages, iPhone displays – will scan a page of text for its contents, rather than experience it in a gradual linear top-left to bottom-right way.
 This will make for increased speed and decreased specificity.
 These readers will be half-distracted even as they read; their visual field will include other things than just the text, because they won’t feel happy unless those things are there.
 A writer of long, doubling-back sentences such as Henry James will be incomprehensible to them.
 They won’t be grammatically equipped to deal with him.
 They won’t be neurologically capable of reading him.
 Their eyes will photograph fields rather than, as ours do, or did, follow tracks.